 Change(s): 1.
 The existing BSBA program requires BA 404, 405, or 458.
 The revised program will permit BA 405, MIS 315, MIS 380, MIS 460, MIS 483 or MIS 515.
 BS/MS 4+1 Changes: 2.
 Current admissions requires completion of at least two upper division core accounting courses (must include ACCTG 331).
 The revised program will permit early admission for a student that has completed only one upper division accounting course (ACCTG 331) with a grade of B+ or better.
-3. Current admission to the program requires the a satisfactory score on the Graduate Management Admissions test.
+3. Current admissions test.
 The revised program would permit a waiver of the GMAT requirement for students with The GMAT requirement will be waived for students in the SDSU Accounting major that have an overall GPA of 3.4, a minimum SDSU GPA of 3.4, and a minimum upper division SDSU Fowler College of Business GPA of 3.4.